Hands presenting gift

 • Time-bound

-For example, you might set a goal to “raise $20,000 to support our upcoming programmatic needs by the end of the day on GivingTuesday.”
-This goal is specific about what it wants to accomplish, includes a metric and deadline, and is relevant to your organization’s work.
+For example, you might set a goal to “raise $20,000 to support our ongoing community programs by the end of the day on GivingTuesday.”
+This goal is specific about what you want to accomplish, includes a metric and a deadline, and is relevant to your organization’s work.

 To determine if your goal is attainable, review data from your previous GivingTuesday campaigns and assess your nonprofit’s current performance and capacity.
-If your nonprofit raised $17,000 last GivingTuesday and is in a better position with its resources and support this year, a $20,000 fundraising goal will push your team but likely won’t be out of reach.
+If your nonprofit raised $18,000 last GivingTuesday and is generally in a better position this year, a $20,000 fundraising goal will push your team but likely won’t be out of reach.

-After setting your goals, determine the more specific strategies you’ll use to achieve them.
+After setting your goals, determine the specific strategies you’ll use to achieve them.
 For example, you might break your revenue goal down based on how much you plan to raise from different funding sources (more on this later!).
-Then, make sure your ideas are aligned with your organization’s budget so you can stay on track financially throughout the campaign.
+Then, make sure your ideas align with your organization’s operating budget so you can stay on track financially throughout the campaign, and create a separate budget just for GivingTuesday if it’s helpful to you.

 Develop a Marketing Plan

 • Incorporate multiple marketing methods.
-The more channels you use to promote your GivingTuesday campaign, the more touchpoints you’ll create for supporters to hear about and contribute to your fundraisers.
-While you’ll likely prioritize digital marketing channels like your organization’s website, email, text messaging, online ads, and social media, don’t neglect print communications such as flyers and direct mail.
+The more channels you use, the more touchpoints you’ll create for supporters to hear about and contribute to your campaign.
+While you’ll likely prioritize digital marketing channels like website content, email, text messaging, online ads, and social media, print communications such as flyers and direct mail are still helpful for reaching certain audiences and supplementing online materials.

 • Segment your supporters.
-Consider which supporter groups are most likely to prefer each communication channel, and tailor your messaging to that audience so it resonates with them.
-For instance, you might target your direct mail appeals at older, wealthy donors, your social media posts at young volunteers, and your online ads at individuals interacting with your nonprofit for the first time.
+Consider which supporter groups are most likely to prefer each communication channel, and tailor your messaging to that audience so that it resonates with them.
+For example, you might target direct mail appeals at older, wealthy donors, social media posts at younger volunteers, and digital ads at individuals interacting with your nonprofit for the first time.

-Keep in mind that marketing is one of the biggest upfront expenses for any fundraising campaign, so you’ll need to balance creating lots of high-quality content with staying within your budget.
-Fortunately, there are plenty of free marketing tools you can use to reduce your spending, and your nonprofit’s corporate partners may be willing to go in on co-marketing opportunities for GivingTuesday to help you save money as well.
+Marketing is one of the biggest upfront expenses for any fundraising campaign, so you’ll need to balance creating lots of high-quality content with your budget.
+Fortunately, there are plenty of free marketing tools you can use to reduce your spending, and your nonprofit’s corporate partners may also be willing to go in on co-marketing opportunities for GivingTuesday to help you save money.

 Invest in the Right Software

-In addition to marketing, software may be another upfront investment for your GivingTuesday campaign, depending on how your organization’s existing tech stack looks.
-Make sure you have the following solutions in your toolkit before you get started:
+Along with marketing, software may be another upfront investment for your GivingTuesday campaign, depending on how your organization’s existing tech stack looks.
+Make sure you have the following solutions in your toolkit early on:

-• A robust donor database to track supporters’ donations, volunteer hours, event attendance, responses to marketing materials, and other participation in your campaign.
+• A robust constituent relationship management (CRM) system to track supporters’ donations, volunteer hours, event attendance, responses to marketing materials, and other participation in your campaign.

 • An online form builder so you can create and share mobile-optimized digital registration forms and a GivingTuesday-specific donation page.

-• A secure payment processor that accepts various payment methods—credit cards, ACH transfers, and mobile payments—while protecting donors’ information.
+• A payment processor that accepts various payment methods—credit cards, ACH bank transfers, and mobile payments—while keeping donors’ information secure.

 • Tools to manage various campaign elements, such as peer-to-peer fundraising solutions, crowdfunding platforms, corporate giving databases, or mobile bidding software for auctions.